PeterResutik/bme307/docs/workflow.md

     --p-front-f GTGYCAGCMGCCGCGGTAA \
     --p-front-r CCGYCAATTYMTTTRAGTTT \
     --p-match-adapter-wildcards \
-    --p-match-read-wildcards \
     --p-discard-untrimmed \
     --verbose \
-    --o-trimmed-sequences Output/paired-end-demux-trimmed.qza | tee Output/cutadaptresults.log
+    --o-trimmed-sequences QIIME2_files/paired-end-demux-trimmed.qza | tee QIIME2_files/cutadaptresults.log
 ```

 ???+ question "Question(s):"
-    1. What does  --p-match-read-wildcards do?
+    1. What are wobble bases?
+What does --p-match-adapterread-wildcards do?
 Tip: go to the Cutadapt website to find out (https://cutadapt.readthedocs.io/en/stable/)
     2. What does --p-discard-untrimmed do?
 What kinds of reads might not get trimmed?
     3. For the same samples explored earlier, open the fastq files after having run cutadapt.

-#### 3.5 Denoise with DADA2
+#### 3.4 Denoise with DADA2

 Now we will “denoise” the reads, that is, carry out a series of steps with the goal of retaining “true” reads, those that represent the taxa that are present in the sample.
 These reads may differ by one nucleotide, and they are referred to as exact sequence variants (ESVs) or amplicon sequence variants (ASVs).